Definition of Grey List

 - It hampers the economy of a country in a negative manner where other countries start looking at the greylisted country as a risky nation for investment.

-- Grey listed countries also suffer a blow to its tourism industry as people generally prefer to avoid such a nation.
+- Grey listed countries also suffer a blow to their tourism industry as people generally prefer to avoid such a nation.

 - Grey listed countries find it difficult to obtain additional financing from global bodies like the IMF and other borrowers.

-- They suffer international boycott from other countries.
+- They suffer international boycotts from other countries.

 - The bond market of the country falls as international bodies downgrade the ratings of such countries.

 This is a guide to Grey List.
-Here we discuss an introduction to Grey List, explanation, examples, with how does it work with advantages and disadvantages.
+Here we discuss an introduction to Grey List, explanation, and examples of how it works with advantages and disadvantages.
 You can also go through our other related articles to learn more –